– NBC Nightly News – June 2, 1970 – Gordon Skene Sound Collection –

 And while that was going on, there was other news.

 President Nixon was sending a task force of Congressional members and White House staff to Southeast Asia to access what was going on with the status of the Military operations.
 Many felt it was a “show visit”, as the Congressional team, Governers and White House members was made up of members for the war and most had their minds made up before leaving, and as one Congressman pointed out, they would be carefully escorted only around places the White House wanted them to see.

 Also on Capitol Hill – vote was coming up regarding the excursion into Cambodia, saying the U.S. should stay as long as there is one American prisoner being held there.
 Opponents of the bill said it would only prolong the war indefinitely and not save one single prisoner as a result.
 Ironically, it was speculated that President Nixon would announce some U.S. troop withdrawals from Cambodia in the next 24 hours.

 And the Economy was reeling under the effects of the War.
 Testifying before the Senate Foreign Relations committee, IBM Chairman Thomas J. Watson said the war was the major factor in turning a healthy economy into an unhealthy one.
 And the longer the U.S. stayed in Vietnam the more chaotic the country will become.
 He went on to say the damage already done will take decades to repair and he felt we might soon reach the point where much of it was beyond repair.
 And AFofL-CIO Economist Nathaniel Goldfinger said the war was pushing the country into a deepening recession that could go even further.
 With the worst inflation in 20 years, the biggest rise in unemployment in 10 years and the highest interest rates in 100 years.

-And a lot more, for this June 2nd in 1970 as reported over The NBC Nightly News.
+And along with reports on deaths and injuries in Peru, a lot more for this June 2nd in 1970 as reported by The NBC Nightly News.